Learn Salem’s History

 1797

-The first elephant in the United States is exhibited in Salem, brought by the ship America.
+The first elephant in the United States is exhibited in Salem, brought by the ship America, whose owner, Jacob Crowninshield, had purchased the young elephant in Bengal for &450 and later sold it for $10,000.

 The Friendship Salem Ship on a beautiful blue sky day at sea